adamwathan/faktory/readme.md

 // properties
 $album = Faktory::build('Album', [
     'name' => 'Bark at the moon',
-    'songs' => Faktory::buildList('Song', 5, [ 'length' => 100 ]
+    'songs' => Faktory::buildMany('Song', 5, [ 'length' => 100 ]
     ),
 ]);

 // Add a nested relationship where each item is different,
-// but using buildList
+// but using buildMany
 $album = Faktory::build('Album', [
     'name' => 'Bark at the moon',
-    'songs' => Faktory::buildList('Song', 4, [
+    'songs' => Faktory::buildMany('Song', 4, [
         'length' => [143, 251, 167, 229]
     ]),
 ]);

-// Add a nested relationship using buildList, but wrap
+// Add a nested relationship using buildMany, but wrap
 // it in a collection
 $album = Faktory::build('Album', [
     'name' => 'Bark at the moon',
     'songs' => function () {
-        return new Collection(Faktory::buildList('Song', 4, [
+        return new Collection(Faktory::buildMany('Song', 4, [
             'length' => [143, 251, 167, 229]
         ]));
     }